FMRL-collective/FMRL/README.md

 No streaming MP3's, no WAV samples, every sound must be synthesised in the browser after the page loads.
 We know that's tough, but let's see how far we can push it.

 ## Open-source
 FMRL is built upon open-source principles.
-All FMRL related output will be managed on GitHub - enabling FMRL experiences to be forked and the evolution of FMRL to be traced.
+All FMRL related output will be managed on GitHub, enabling FMRL experiences to be forked and the evolution of FMRL to be traced.

 # Logistics
 Having founding principles is great, but let's discuss how we operationailse them to start creating music.